hsaito/regex-jgs-launcher/README.md

 1. In Settings, enable the integration(s) you use (`regex-jgs-launcher.regexBuddy.enabled` and/or `regex-jgs-launcher.regexMagic.enabled`).
 2. Set the executable path(s).
 If the default path does not exist, you will be prompted to locate the .exe the first time you run a command.
 3. Optionally define argument templates using placeholders.
 4. Select text or invoke a command and enter a regex when prompted.
+Use the "RegexBuddy: Use Selection as Sample" command to send selection as sample text via `-sampleclipboard`.

 ## Development